 Go: Novakovich Orchards

-There are 3 varieties available: peach, nectarine, white peach.
+There are 3 varietals available: peach, nectarine, white peach.
 They are so perfectly fresh that there is only one type offered at a time.
 When I first visited at noon, they had peaches.
 I had just $2 in my wallet, so was able to buy two peaches.
 My kids and I split them; our chins dripped with juice, our eyes popped out of our heads, and we were hooked.
 We came back later in the day and bought 2 baskets of nectarines.

 Go experience this local fruit stand: it's rustic, beautiful, historical, and very juicy.
 They are open every day except Saturday.
 Enjoy your peaches and the slow pace of summer.